pksunkara/reign/reign_view/README.md

     // variables it needs, builds the view to display
     // and returns a `String`
     //
-    // `pages:about` is the ID of the above template render!("pages:about")
+    // `pages::about` is the unique path of the above template render!(pages::about)
     ```

 # How it works